Mohawk Airlines Flight 411

-Mohawk Airlines Flight 411, a Fairchild FH-227B twin-engine turboprop, registered N7811M, was a scheduled domestic passenger service operated by Mohawk Airlines, between Albany and Glens Falls, New York.
+Mohawk Airlines Flight 411, a Fairchild Hiller FH-227 twin-engine turboprop, registered N7811M, was a scheduled domestic passenger service operated by Mohawk Airlines, between Albany and Glens Falls, New York.
 On November 19, 1969, it crashed into Pilot Knob Mountain, killing all 14 passengers and crew on board.

 The National Transportation Safety Board (NTSB) concluded that the crash was caused by the captain's improper execution of an instrument approach, combined with a severe downdraft at a low altitude, which resulted in the aircraft descending uncontrollably into terrain.